cmapsoftware/CMAP-API/Sections/Activities.md

 }
 ```

 * `* POST v1/Activities` Creates an activity.
-AccountID is required for any activity record regardless of what type of entity the activity is associated to. `EntityType` must be one of the following options: Account, Contact, Project, Lead, or RFP. `ActivityTypeID` should be one of the following: 1 = Note, 2 = Telephone Call, 3 = Meeting, 4 = Email, 5 = Document, 6 = Letter, 7 = Email Campaign, 8 = New Sales Meeting, 9 = Followup Meeting, 10 = Project Deadline
+AccountID is required for any activity record regardless of what type of entity the activity is associated to. `EntityType` must be one of the following options: Account, Contact, Project, Lead, or RFP. `ActivityCategoryID` can be obtained by sending a GET request to /v1/Resources/ActivityCategories.
 ``` javascript
 {
    AccountID:210954,